drowe67/freedv-gui/USER_MANUAL.md

 * macOS: ~/Library/Preferences/
 * Windows: C:\\Users\\[username]\\AppData\\Roaming

+## Executing FreeDV With a Different Configuration (Windows)

+On Windows, you can create shortcuts to FreeDV with different file names for the "-f" command line option as described above.
+To create a shortcut, right-click on the Desktop or in File Explorer and choose New->Shortcut.
+Click on Browse and navigate to one of the following paths:

+* C:\\Program Files\\FreeDV [version]\\bin\freedv.exe
+* C:\\Program Files (x86)\\FreeDV [version]\\bin\freedv.exe (if the 32 bit version is installed on a 64 bit machine)

+Click Next and give the shortcut a unique description (e.g. "FreeDV IC-7300").
+Then push Finish to create the shortcut.

+Once the shortcut has been created, right-click it and choose Properties.
+Find the Shortcut tab in the resulting dialog box and add "-f" followed by the desired filename to the end of the text in the Target field.
+Do not add any other quote marks.

+For example, to use a file called IC7300.conf stored in the Hamradio directory on the C drive the Target field should appear as follows:

+"C:\Program Files\FreeDV [version]\bin\freedv.exe" -f C:\\Hamradio\\IC7300.conf

 # PSK Reporter (Experimental)

 FreeDV has the ability to send FreeDV signal reports to [PSK Reporter](https://pskreporter.info/)